 For TLC Cynthia reads literary and commercial fiction, women's fiction, and poetry

-Oxford and the University of East Anglia (where he took an MA in Creative Writing).
+Ashley Stoke was educated at St Annes’ College, Oxford and the University of East Anglia (where he took an MA in Creative Writing).
 He is Head of School of the Unthank School of Writing and teaches creative writing for the OU.
 His stories have appeared in The Warwick Review, Staple, London Magazine, Fleeting Magazine and Fwriction Review among others.
 He also contributed a chapter to The Creative Writing Coursebook (MacMillan, 2001).
 He won a 2002 Bridport Short Story Award for The Suspicion of Bones.
 His first novel, Touching the Starfish was published in 2010 by Unthank Books.
 His 2013 short story collection, The Syllabus of Errors was longlisted for the Frank O’Connor International Short Fiction Award.
 He is also co-editor of the short fiction series Unthology.
 His personal website is: www.ashleystokes.net.

 For TLC Ashley reads literary and commercial fiction, genre fiction (sci-fi, fantasy, horror) and non-fiction (memoir/autobiography)

 Julia Stoneham began writing in the late 1970s, after an early career as a stage designer, and over the following twenty years wrote mainly for television and radio.
 Two original films [Phoebe and The Bell-Run] were produced by BBC Television Drama and Julia was also a regular writer on The House Of Eliott series.
 In excess of a dozen original plays were commissioned and broadcast by BBC Radio Drama as well as features and dramatisations including a serialisation of Susan Howitch’s novel Penmarric and for the Classic Serial slot, Patrick White’s novel, Voss.
 It was during that period that Julia began to move into fiction.
 Originally this took the form of short stories commissioned by the BBC.
 The most recent was Blue Afternoon which was produced and read by Martin Jarvis.
 Fourteen From Four, a collection of previously broadcast short stories, was published in 2005 by the Elebana Press and 2008 saw the publication [Allison & Busby Ltd] of Muddy Boots And Silk Stockings, the first of a trilogy of novels set in rural England during World War two.
 The second, The Girl At the Farmhouse Gate, came out in 2010 and the third, Alice’s Girls, in 2011.
-Current commissions include a dramatisation for BBC Radio 4 of Julian Barnes’ novel “Talking It Over” which will be broadcast in 2012.”
+She produced a dramatisation for BBC Radio 4 of Julian Barnes’ novel “Talking It Over” which was broadcast in 2012.”

 For TLC, Julia reads literary fiction, radio plays, and short stories